ItsAsbreuk/itsa-gallery/src/gallery-itsascrollviewmodellist/README.md

 Widget Y.ITSAScrollViewModellist which extends Y.ScrollView by adding an Y.ModelList or Y.LazyModelList as an attribute 'modelList'.

+Y.ITSAScrollViewModellist <i>does not use Progressive Enhancement</i>, but uses the 'modelList'-attribute for rendering.
-The Models from the ModelList will be used to rendered an unsorted-list inside the scrollview-instance.
+The Models from the ModelList will be used to render an unsorted-list inside the scrollview-instance.
 The ul-element (viewNode) lies within the scrollview's-contentBox.
 This results in an ul-list with Models.
 For performance-reasons, it is recommended to use Y.LazyModelList instead of Y.ModelList.